colrvia-a11y/Colrvia6/GENKIT_SETUP.md

 # ✅ Google AI Genkit Setup - COMPLETE

-The Color Canvas app now uses Google's Genkit framework with Gemini AI for generating color stories. **The setup is COMPLETE and ready to use!**
+The ColrVia app now uses Google's Genkit framework with Gemini AI for generating color stories. **The setup is COMPLETE and ready to use!**

 ## 🚀 Current Status: READY TO USE